currently Applying to the Chilean government For permission to run trips on the bordali.

 2026 Trip Dates: March 11-21, March 14-25

-• With over 36 years operating in Patagonia, Earth River brings unmatched regional knowledge, long standing local partnerships and a proven safety culture to one of the most remote expeditions we offer.
+• With over 36 years of operating in Patagonia, Earth River brings unmatched regional knowledge and a proven safety record to one of the most remote expeditions we offer.

-• This expedition reflects Earth River’s commitment to conservation, exploration and responsible adventure.
+• This expedition reflects Earth River’s commitment to conservation, exploration and responsible adventure travel.

-• From helicopter access and river logistics to food, safety systems and camp setup, every detail is carefully planned and managed by a seasoned expedition team.
+• Every detail is carefully planned and managed by a seasoned expedition team.

-• Small group sizes allow for flexibility on the river, strong guide to guest ratios and a deeper connection to the landscape.
+• Small group sizes allow for flexibility on the river and strong guide-to-guest ratios.

 Trip Length: 9 days